Herbert Lord: Early life

 Herbert M. Lord was born in Rockland, Maine, on December 6, 1859, the son of Sabin Lord and Abbie (Swett) Lord.
 He was raised and educated in Rockland, and graduated from Rockland High School.

 Lord briefly attended Bates College, then transferred to Colby College.
-He graduated from Colby with a A.B. degree in 1884 and taught school while studying for his master's degree.
+He graduated from Colby with an A.B. degree in 1884 and taught school while studying for his master's degree.
 As a teacher, he specialized in the Greek, Latin, and English languages, and also served as the principal of the high school in Thomaston, Maine.
 Lord also taught music and sang, and his tenor voice earned praise from admirers who suggested he could have pursued a singing career.

 He received an M.A. from Colby in 1889.
 While at Colby, Lord joined the Delta Upsilon fraternity.
 In 1920, Colby College awarded Lord the honorary degree of LL.D.

 Early career

 After college, Lord began a career in journalism with a newspaper in Cardiff, Tennessee, for which he worked as a reporter, editor, and advertising manager.
 He was next employed by a paper in Denver, Colorado, where he remained until returning to Maine.
 Lord then became editor of The Courier-Gazette in Rockland, of which he later purchased an ownership stake.
 A Republican, while editing the Rockland paper, Lord also served terms on the city's common council and board of aldermen.

 Beginning in 1894, U.S. Representative Nelson Dingley Jr. of Maine employed Lord on the staff of the Ways and Means Committee.
 When Dingley became the committee's chair in 1897, he appointed Lord as the committee's chief clerk.
 Lord worked on the details of the Dingley Act, a law that raised tariffs to counteract the Wilson–Gorman Tariff Act, which had lowered tariff rates.